Keyboard shortcuts

 │ └── web/ # Frontend web assets

-├── tests/ # Unit tests for example Models
+├── test/ # Unit tests for example Models

 ├── migrations/ # Database migration files